Vault + External Secrets Operator

 Auth: ESO authenticates to Vault via the Kubernetes auth method.
 ESO's own ServiceAccount token is exchanged for a scoped Vault token at sync time.

 UI access: Vault UI is behind the WireGuard vpn-only middleware.
-Connect with make wg-up before opening the browser.
+Bring up your WireGuard VPN connection before opening the browser.

 Secret path layout